MichalLytek/type-graphql/docs/validation.md

 }
 ```

-Note that by default `skipMissingProperties` setting of `class-validator` is set to `true` because GraphQL will check by itself whether the params/fields exists or not.
+Note that by default, the `skipMissingProperties` setting of the `class-validator` is set to `true` because GraphQL will independently check whether the params/fields exist or not.

-GraphQL will also checks whether the fields have correct types (String, Int, Float, Boolean, etc.) so you don't have to use `@IsOptional`, `@Allow`, `@IsString` or `@IsInt` decorators at all!
+GraphQL will also check whether the fields have correct types (String, Int, Float, Boolean, etc.) so we don't have to use the `@IsOptional`, `@Allow`, `@IsString` or the `@IsInt` decorators at all!

 ## Response to the client

-When client send incorrect data to the server:
+When a client sends incorrect data to the server:

 ```graphql
 mutation ValidationMutation {